-What causes Psychosis?
+What Is Psychosis?

-While there is not a specific cause of psychosis, it is thought to be a symptom of a mental illness, such as schizophrenia or bipolar disorder.
-Psychosis has also been attributed sleep deprivation, some general medical conditions, certain prescription medications, and the abuse of alcohol or other drugs.
+Psychosis is a symptom characterized as a disruption to an individual’s thoughts and perceptions, making it difficult for them to perceive what’s real and what isn’t.
+While there’s not a single specific cause of psychosis, it’s thought to be a symptom of mental illness, like schizophrenia or bipolar disorder.
+Psychosis has also been attributed to sleep deprivation, some general medical conditions, certain prescription medications, and the abuse of alcohol or other drugs.

-How is Psychosis Treated?
+How Is Psychosis Treated?

 Studies show that people who experience psychosis typically have symptoms for more than a year before receiving treatment.
 To reduce the duration of untreated psychosis, it’s important to receive effective treatment as early as possible.
 Medication stabilization is the first key in treating psychosis.
 Additionally, reality testing therapies are important in assisting individuals as they become medically stabilized.
 From there, treatment focuses on accepting the disorder, maintaining compliance with medications that relieve symptoms, and re-engaging in social and occupational activities.